-Blood components provided for the fetal/neonatal/infant age group in the UK have a particular specification with additional safety features as these recipients are a vulnerable group due to factors including immunological and neurodevelopmental immaturity and small circulating blood volumes.
+Blood components provided for the fetal/neonatal/infant age group in the UK have a particular specification with additional safety features, as these recipients are a vulnerable group due to factors including immunological and neurodevelopmental immaturity and small circulating blood volumes.

 Blood components with fetal/neonatal/infant specification are suitable for all recipients under 1 year of age.
-Individual component types have additional special features which are described in more detail in Table 1.
+Individual component types have additional special features, which are described in more detail in Appendix 1.
 For example, red cells for intrauterine and neonatal exchange transfusion are suspended in citrate-phosphate dextrose to reduce the theoretical risk of toxicity of adenine and mannitol to this age group.
-Red cells for neonatal exchange transfusion and other large volume neonatal and infant red cell transfusions need to be 'fresh' (used before midnight of Day 5; see section 7.1.5 and Table 1) in order to reduce the risk of hyperkalaemia.
+Red cells for neonatal exchange transfusion and other large volume neonatal and infant red cell transfusions need to be 'fresh' (used before midnight of Day 5; see Section 7.1.5 and Appendix 1, Table b) in order to reduce the risk of hyperkalaemia.

-Fetal/neonatal/infant specification components include the following, details of which can be found in Table 1:
+Fetal/neonatal/infant specification components include the following, details of which can be found in Appendix 1, Tables a-c:

-- Intra-uterine transfusion (IUT) red cells and platelets
+- · Intra-uterine transfusion (IUT) red cells and platelets

 - Neonatal small volume red cells ('paedipacks')

 - Neonatal large volume red cells ('LVT's)

 - Neonatal exchange red cells

 - Neonatal platelets